Confused-APE/Confused-APE.github.io/_posts/2024-03-29-Reversing-Encryption-Algorithm-II.md

 ![rc4_encrypt](/images/2024-03-29-Reversing-Encryption-Algorithm-II/rc4_encrypt.png)

 This is just an overview.
-The next section will dive deeply into reversing RC4 implemented in Raccoon Stealer v2.
+The next section will dive deeply into reversing RC4 algorithm implemented in Raccoon Stealer v2.

 <br>